MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/google-sign-in-unity.md

 [HowTo: Use Google SignIn (GPG) + PlayFab (Unity)](https://youtu.be/igup53sdmHg)

-This tutorial illustrates the steps to successfully add **Google Play Games Sign-In** to your **PlayFab** games, built with the Unity SDK.
+This tutorial illustrates the steps to successfully add Google Play Games sign-in to your PlayFab games, built with the **Unity SDK**.
 Actually, this should be a fairly simple procedure once you know all the steps.

 However, finding all the required information can be tricky.
 So we will try to centralize all the steps you need to get this feature working.